munirsafi/Glacier/README.md

-# Glacier: A Python Microservice Framework
+# Glacier: A Lightweight Python Web Framework

-Glacier is a microservice framework being worked on purely for educational purposes and to better understand the development of web architecture in the Python language.
-Glacier utilizes the asyncio module to run all requests through an event loop powered by uvloop
+Glacier is a lightweight web framework being worked on purely for educational purposes and to better understand the development of web architecture in the Python language.
+Glacier utilizes the asyncio module to run all requests through an event loop powered by uvloop.

 **Example:**